DBC201/Reverse-Shell/readme.md

 - To connect to a machine type their numeric id

-- To receive files type ```receive "file"``` while in the client's console to receive a file(must be on the same dir) The files will be copied into a folder called received_files at the directory server.py runs at.
+- To receive a file file type ```receive "file"``` while in the client's console to receive a file(must be on the same dir) The file will be copied into a folder called received_files at the directory server.py runs at.

-- To send files type ```send "file"```.
+- To send a file type ```send "file"```.
 File to be sent must be in a directory called send that's in the same directory as server.py.
 It must be run at the client's console and the file will be copied into the directory the client shell is in.